 Bird songs are a fantastic source of linguistic information in nature.
 For example, biologists recently explored how certain birds can learn to understand “foreign” bird calls that indicate danger.
 Plus, it’s been found that there are birds that are better at understanding language and those that are worse.
 The bird that seems most likely to excel at language — at least human language — is the parrot.

 For the most part, parrot speech is merely mimicry.
 Parrots, like many other bird species, imitate the sounds they hear around them.
 When they’re around birds, they copy other birds, and when they’re around humans, they copy humans.
 Therefore, most parrots don’t show any signs that they actually understand the words they’re saying.
-There is some evidence that parrots could have real language ability, however.
+There is some evidence that when it comes to animals and language capabilities, parrots could have real potential, however.

 There are a few parrots that have shown signs of understanding language.
 The most famous is Irene Pepperberg’s parrot Alex.
 Pepperberg specifically trained Alex to understand language, and at the time of Alex’s death in 2007, Pepperberg said he knew about 100 words and could even count up to the number eight.
 There are parrots who have spoken more words; the famous parrot performer Einstein had a 200-word lexicon, but he is definitely a Clever Hans, whereas Alex might not be.
 Alex stands out because he was taught language systematically, and it’s alleged he actually understood what was being said rather than simply parroting it back (pun intended).
 Still, the research is far from conclusive, and more studies would need to be done to prove anything.